 It’s been two months since the UK left the EU, and the heralded Free Trade Agreement and new dawn for UK businesses has left many facing trade troubles.

-As ecommerce rapidly expanded, so too did demand for warehouse space and pressure on distribution channels.
+As ecommerce rapidly expanded, so too did pressure on warehouses and distribution channels.
 How are retailers handling the growing pains?

 What hope for the high street?
 The rise of e-commerce Conversations

 Shopping has changed during the pandemic as e-commerce exploded in places it had rarely been seen.
 Baker Tilly’s experts examine the new retail landscape.